fuzzylabs/sahara-marketing/README.md

 ## How

-*Customer Segmentation*: Identify groups of customers that have similar attributes relevant to marketing ie. age, gender, spending habits.
+*Customer Segmentation*: Identify groups of customers that have similar attributes relevant to marketing e.g. age, gender, spending habits.

 ## Data